WowDevTools/libwarcraft/README.md

 * [[PPA] blizzard-development-tools](https://launchpad.net/~jarl-gullberg/+archive/ubuntu/blizzard-dev-tools)

-Debian users can manually download packages from the PPA.
+Debian users can manually download packages from the PPA, or add it manually to their sources.list file.
+Maybe someday it'll be in the main repo?
+We can hope!

+Other Linux users can get tarballs of the binaries from the PPA as well.
+I plan on figuring out some better format for you soon.
+If someone who uses Arch sees this, I'd love some help getting it onto the AUR.

 ## Projects
 libwarcraft is still in its infancy, but it is still in a quite usable state.
 The following is a list of projects that use libwarcraft to power their file format needs.
 A listing here is not an endorsement, but be sure to check them out!
 Some of my own projects are listed here as well.